The Natural Beauty of Real Wood Countertops

 “We were looking for a different material to stand out against the tile and the darker colors we used,” Joe says.

-Even though Joe had a bit of DIY experience under his belt, he felt that granite was too expensive and difficult to work with for his bathroom remodel project.
+Even though Joe had Homeowner installing a new wood counter in their bathroom.a bit of DIY experience under his belt, he felt that granite was too expensive and difficult to work with for his bathroom remodel project.
 And if he and Jessica weren’t going to use stone, they knew the final product had to be utilitarian and tough enough to withstand daily use in a wet environment.

-Ultimately, they decided to go with something a little less traditional for a bathroom countertop – a gorgeous, solid wood, custom plank countertop
+Ultimately, they decided to go with something a little less traditional for a bathroom countertop: a gorgeous, custom solid wood countertop.

 With the plan in hand, they contacted Baird Brothers and the project was set in motion.
-They simply needed to provide the specifications for the solid surface and backsplash, and the pros at Baird Brothers helped with the rest.
+They simply needed to provide the specifications for the solid surface and backsplash, and the pros at Baird Brothers help

 Joe elected to have minimal finishing done, so he could do the sanding and finishing himself.
 He also did the cutouts for the sink and faucet.
 (But, for those without woodworking skills, Baird Brothers can do any sink cutouts or finishing that might be needed!)